somatechlat/SomaAgentHub/docs/runbooks/constitution_update.md

 # Constitution Update Runbook

-This runbook governs the process for publishing a new SomaGent constitution package to SomaBrain and propagating it to all services.
+This runbook governs the process for publishing a new SomaAgentHub constitution package to SomaBrain and propagating it to all services.

 ## Preconditions
 - Draft constitution reviewed and signed by authorized maintainer (PGP or Sigstore artifact).